 Sporda Nonwoven first in Sweden with Airlay technology

 When Sweden’s legislative bill for textile recycling is finally ready, so will all of us at Sporda Nonwoven be.
-With the help of the Swedish Consumer Agency’s Klimatklivet (Climate Leap) programme we have equipped our new facility in Värnamo with airlay technology.
+With the help of the Swedish Consumer Agency’s Klimatklivet (Climate Leap) we have equipped our new facility in Värnamo with airlay technology.
 We are the first in Sweden with this process.
 Investing in this type of production line means that we can use textile waste as a raw material.